jayjay7788/Data-Processing-in-Python---Project/README.md

 Data were sourced from the **Czech Hydrometeorological Institute (CHMI)** via their public API.
 The dataset covers air quality measurements (PM2.5, PM10, NO₂, O₃, and others) and meteorological readings (temperature, humidity, wind speed/direction, pressure, precipitation) from stations located across Prague.

-The processed dataset (`data/processed/processed_data.csv`) is the cleaned, aggregated, and time-synchronised version used for all analysis and model training.
+The processed dataset (`data/processed/processed_data.csv`) is the cleaned and aggregated version used for all analysis and model training.

 ---